chlorpheniramine and phenylephrine (cont.)

 Ask a doctor or pharmacist if it is safe for you to take this medication if you have:

-It is not known whether chlorpheniramine and phenylephrine is harmful to an unborn baby.
-Do not take this medication with a doctor's advice if you are pregnant.
+FDA pregnancy category C. It is not known whether chlorpheniramine and phenylephrine will harm an unborn baby.
+Do not use this medicine without medical advice if you are pregnant.

-Artificially sweetened liquid cold medicine may contain phenylalanine.
+Artificially sweetened cough or cold medicine may contain phenylalanine.
 If you have phenylketonuria (PKU), check the medication label to see if the product contains phenylalanine.

 How should I take chlorpheniramine and phenylephrine?